evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 }
 ```

-In our program, the value `deltaT` will be a very small time increment, less than 0.001 second, which will allow us to approximate the motion of the Earth with reasonable precision.
+In our program, the value `deltaT` will be a very small time increment, about 90 seconds, which will allow us to approximate the motion of the Earth with reasonable precision.

 ## Finding the distance *r*

 Now we are ready to bring all pieces together and write the code that computes the distance *r* from its second derivative.
 First, we use the function `calculateDistanceAcceleration` to calculate the acceleration *r*.
 Then we call `newValue` to find the speed by using the acceleration.
-And finally, we use the speed to find the distance *r* itself.
+And finally, we use the speed to find the distance *r* itself:

 ```JavaScript
 var distanceAcceleration = calculateDistanceAcceleration(state);